-By number of locations, Boyd is the largest operator of non-franchised collision repair centres in North America and one of the largest operators measured by sales.
-The Company operates locations in five Canadian provinces under the trade name Boyd Autobody & Glass (http://www.boydautobody.com), as well as in 15 U.S. states under the trade names Gerber Collision & Glass (http://www.gerbercollision.com) and Hansen Collision.
-The Company is also a major retail auto glass operator in the U.S. with locations across 28 U.S. states under the trade names Gerber Collision & Glass, Glass, Glass America, Auto Glass Services, Auto Glass Authority, S&L Glass and Hansen Auto Glass.
-The Company also operates Gerber National Glass Services, an auto glass repair and replacement referral business with approximately 3,000 affiliated service providers throughout the United States.
+Boyd is one of the largest operators of non-franchised collision repair centres in North America in terms of number of locations and sales.
+The Company currently operates locations in five Canadian provinces under the trade name Boyd Autobody & Glass, as well as in 19 U.S. states under the trade name Gerber Collision & Glass The Company is also a major retail auto glass operator in the U.S. with locations across 31 U.S. states under the trade names Gerber Collision & Glass, Glass America, Auto Glass Services, Auto Glass Authority and Autoglassonly.com.
+The Company also operates a third party administrator Gerber National Claims Services that offers first notice of loss, glass and related services.
+GNCS has approximately 5,500 affiliated glass provider locations and approximately 4,600 affiliated emergency roadside services providers throughout the U.S.